cesarvr/keycloak-bible-openshift/import-export/README.md

 ## Import

 In this example we are going to import users and realms from one Keycloak instance into another running in OpenShift.
+We can use the file generated above to do the import in another RHSSO instance.

 ##### Pre-Requisites